Zaporizhzhia Nuclear Power Plant crisis: IAEA inspection

 On 2 September, Russia said IAEA inspectors will be allowed to remain permanently at the nuclear plant.
 Ukrainian president Zelenskyy criticised the IAEA for not yet calling for the demilitarisation of the plant.
 At a press conference that evening just after arriving back in Vienna, Grossi said six inspectors had remained at the plant, and two of those would stay permanently.
 They had been able to see all parts of the plant they requested to see, and the plant's staff worked in an admirable and professional way with the Russian occupier's nuclear experts.
 He said that some plant staff had decided to leave, while others continue to work; two reactors continue to operate.
 Physical damage had occurred at the plant, and the level of military operations in the region is increasing and on site there were references to military offensives and counter-offensives which concerns him a lot.
 He said inspectors would have a stabilising effect, but they could not stop the war or give the plant back to the Ukrainian authorities.
-Energoatom responded by stating the IAEA inspectors were manipulated and lied to by the Russian occupiers.
+Energoatom responded by stating the IAEA inspectors were manipulated and lied to by the Russian authorities.

 On 2 September, Ukraine's armed forces' general staff said that it carried out precision strikes around the staff town of Enerhodar.
 That night or the following night Russian "Grad" MLRS launchers were filmed firing from the area of the nuclear power plant.